 First of all, where can people find information about the design parameters that tactile paving should meet?

 Colin Nessfield (CN): There’s actually very little in the way of statutory guidance regarding tactile paving, but the closest thing we have is part M of The Building Regulations.
-This outlines some of the legal requirements in relation to adhering to the Disability Discrimination Act (DDA).
+This outlines some of the legal requirements in relation to adhering to the Equalities Act of 2010 (EA).

 More detailed information is available in the British Standards.
 Specifically, BS8300 covers the external environment (part 1) and access to buildings (part 2).
-Although they are not a formal part of The Building Regulations and do not directly relate to the DDA, it’s generally thought that meeting BS8300 standards fulfils the DDA’s requirements.
+Although they are not a formal part of The Building Regulations and do not directly relate to the EA, it’s generally thought that meeting BS8300 standards fulfils the EA’s requirements.

 MK: There are a lot of similarities between Part M of the Building Regs and BS8300, but there are also some inconsistencies.
 With this in mind, which set of guidance should take precedence?